James Blake (musician): Awards and nominations

+Blake has won a Mercury Music Prize from two nominations, two Grammy Awards from nine nominations, a Latin Grammy Award, and three Brit Award nominations.

-On 19 July 2011, Blake was nominated for the Mercury Music Prize 2011 for his self-titled debut album; the award was won by PJ Harvey.
+On 19 July 2011, Blake was nominated for the Mercury Prize 2011 for his self-titled debut album; the award was won by PJ Harvey.
 However, in 2013, he was nominated again for Overgrown, and subsequently won the award, the result being announced on 30 October.
 The judges at the event described his album as "...late-night music for the digital age.
-An inventive, poignant and poetic record of great beauty."
+An inventive, poignant and poetic record of great beauty".

 He was also nominated for Best New Artist at the 2014 Grammy Awards, he won one out of five Grammy Awards nominations.